Aircraft Controller

 - When setting up an aircraft the wing

-s should extend up to roughly the centerline of the aircraft as in the image above. - Airfoils should cover the control surfaces belonging to them.
+Airfoils should extend up to roughly the centerline of the aircraft as in the image above. - Airfoils should cover the control surfaces belonging to them.

 To test out the setup place the aircraft 500m above the ground and press play.
 It should slowly tip forward and gain speed.

-s are set up as per the instructions above the aircraft should look like this:
+Once the Airfoils are set up as per the instructions above the aircraft should look like this:

 Aerodynamic Drag Objects

 Besides airfoils aircraft also have objects that contribute little or nothing to lift, but do cause drag.
-In NWH Aerodynamics these can be set up using AerodynamicDragObject
+In NWH Aerodynamics these can be set up using AerodynamicDragObject.

 - Attach

-component to the Fuselage object.
+AerodynamicDragObjectcomponent to the Fuselage object.

 - Adjust the

-so that the box gizmo roughly matches the shape of the fuselage.
+CenterandDimensionsso that the box gizmo roughly matches the shape of the fuselage.

 Landing Gear